bellissimo/AlexaSky/README.md

 while passing through the relevant JSON.
 The relevant code for the Lambda pass-through is in the class skyproxy/SkyProxyRequestStreamHandler.java.

+Java 8 and maven will need to be installed on the server.

 # Instructions

 ## Config (/src/main/resources/config.properties)